Software I use and why

 Linux distributions

 I don’t have any ‘hot takes’ when It comes Linux distributions.
 Honestly I’m fine with anything as long as it doesn’t get in my way.
 I prefer Systemd distros because that’s what I’m used to, it always worked fine and was easy to diagnose with journalctl (some of the arguments against Systemd seem to be bad faith).
-Currently I’m using Arch, I don’t know why but it’s the only thing that works and if it doesn’t it’s easy to google (duckduckgo it) why.
+Currently I’m using Arch, I don’t know why but it’s the thing that works best and if it doesn’t it’s easy to google (or duck it) why.
 In the past I used Fedora 38 (or was it 37?) on my laptop and Fedora 40 on my desktop PC but there were always some small problems that made me give up on using Fedora as a daily driver.
-It seems like not a lot of people use Fedora on a desktop, at least I’ve only met one person.
 For example the PCSX2 package at the time of writing this is by default unsuable beyond a simple launch.
-First of all it’s a 32-bit package for some reason.
+First of all it’s a 32-bit package for some reasons.
 Secondly, the SPU2 plugin is not found so we can’t even complete the initial setup.
 After a little debugging we can see it happens because we don’t have a 32-bit version of libjack.so.0 and the plugin needs it.

 [poni@Asuka /usr/lib/games/pcsx2]$ file libspu2x-2.0.0.so